elu00/TwitchMusicBot/README.md

 - Recording video length and performance length for various analytics (JSON or XML format?)
 - Moderator functions to moderate the queue
 - Server capabilities for easy visualization of the list (Through ASP.net, will be difficult to implement)
+## Known Issues
+- Scrollviewer for the log is currently non-functional.
 ## Credits
 Thanks to the authors of [TwitchLib](https://github.com/swiftyspiffy/TwitchLib) and [MaterialDesigninXAML](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit)!